About

 I have curated over 80 exhibitions with regional and international artists over the past decade, notably Sonya Rapoport: Spaces of Life (Mills College Art Museum, Oakland, 2012), Social Fabric (Craft and Folk Art Museum, Los Angeles, 2013), Uncommon Terrain (Shulamit Nazarian Gallery, Venice, 2015), and Jaishri Abichandani: Flower-Headed Children (Craft Contemporary, January-May 2022).
 Live events include eX-aMEN-ing Masculinities with LA Freewaves and Illuminate LA for Los Angeles County Department of Arts and Culture in 2022.

-I am Faculty in the UCLA Department of Art, USC Roski School of Art and Design, and from 2016-2020 I was a member of the Board of Directors of the College Art Association.
+I am Faculty in the UCLA Department of Art and from 2016-2020 I was a member of the Board of Directors of the College Art Association.
+I have also taught at UC Riverside, CalArts, USC, CSU Long Beach, Otis College of Art and Design, UC Berkeley, and College of Marin.

 As Artistic Director at 18th Street Arts Center in Santa Monica, California from 2014-19, I developed exhibitions and residencies with contemporary American and international artists each year, including curating Carmen Argote: If only it were that easy… co-produced by 18th Street with REDCAT and the Getty for Pacific Standard Time Festival: Live Art LA/LA in 2018; and organizing A Universal History of Infamy: Virtues of Disparity, an exhibition and 15 visiting artist residencies curated by Rita Gonzalez, Jose Luis Blondet, and Pilar Tompkins Rivas of LACMA for Pacific Standard Time LA/LA in 2015-17.
 In 2018-19, I also curated solo exhibitions with Clarissa Tossin, Neha Choksi, Paul Pescador, and Kenneth Tam as part of 18th Street’s quarterly Artist Lab new work commissioning program.
 Other curatorial staff positions include Worth Ryder Art Gallery, UC Berkeley Department of Art Practice (2009-13), Headlands Center for the Arts (2007-08), and Richmond Art Center (2005-06).